catalingavan/logbee.Documentation/source/on-premises/logbee-backend/configuration.rst

 .. list-table::
    :header-rows: 1

-   * - Files.MaximumFileSizeInBytes
+   * - FileStorage.MaximumFileSizeInBytes
    * - Specifies the maximum file size (in bytes) which can be uploaded.

 .. list-table::
    :header-rows: 1

-   * - Files.MongoDb
+   * - FileStorage.MongoDb
-   * - Required  when "Files.Provider" is "MongoDb"
+   * - Required  when "FileStorage.Provider" is "MongoDb"

 .. list-table::
    :header-rows: 1

-   * - Files.Azure
+   * - FileStorage.Azure
-   * - Required  when "Files.Provider" is "Azure"
+   * - Required  when "FileStorage.Provider" is "Azure"

 FileStorage.MongoDb
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^